diamond-nicholas/eks-helm-docker-terraform-project/README.md

-### Deploy eks cluster on terraform to use helm chart

-## Run terraform as container

-` docker run -it hashicorp/terraform:latest --version`
+# Provision EKS Cluster on Terraform and Deploy with Helm Chart

+### N.B

+You can either run the application via container with the docker-compose file or run it on your machine.

+If you wish to run on docker-compose, go to setup.md and follow the instructions

-## Install awscli
+## Check awscli

-`docker-compose run --rm aws --version`
+`aws --version`

 ## Authenticate terraform to aws

-`docker-compose run --rm aws configure --profile terraform-operator`
+`aws configure --profile terraform-operator`

-## Run terraform via docker-compose
+## Run terraform

-`docker-compose run --rm terraform init`

-`docker-compose run --rm terraform validate`

-`docker-compose run --rm terraform plan`

-`docker-compose run --rm terraform apply`
+`terraform init`

+`terraform validate`

+`terraform plan`

+`terraform apply`

 ## Run kubectl of all namespace

-`docker-compose run --rm kubectl get all --all-namespaces`
+`kubectl get all --all-namespaces`

 ## Check worker nodes

-`docker-compose run --rm kubectl get nodes`
+`kubectl get nodes`

-`docker-compose run --rm kubectl apply -f /code/config-map-aws-auth_awesome.yaml`

-## Create deployment with kubectl view yaml

-` kubectl create deployment hello-world --image=nginx --dry-run -o yaml`

-## Create deployment with kubectl

-`kubectl create deployment hello-world --image=nginx`

-## expose port via port forward

-` kubectl port-forward hello-world-5d569666ff-x7tc5 8090:80`

-## Create first helm-chart

-`helm create hello-chart`

 ## Deploy helm chart

-`kubectl create ns nshello`
+`kubectl create ns nshellon` this creates the namespace

-`helm install myapp hello-chart --namespace nshello`
+`helm install myapp hello-chart --namespace nshellon`

 ## check current ns app

-`helm list --namespace nshello`
+`helm list --namespace nshellon`

 ## View Pod